Remembering our fellow OCRA members…

 7/23/1950 to 3/15/2016

 Marti started in the Cancer registry at The Ohio State University Hospital in October 1984.
 She often reminisced about the day of her first interiew with Nina Upperman, who was the manager at that time, because the staff members were dressed in Halloween costumes.
 Marti said she wasn’t sure she could fit in with the group because of the choice of their attire – thinking this was their regular way of dressing.
-(Nina was dressed as a clown with big red nose).
+(Nina was dressed as a clown with a big red nose).

 Marti was the essence of excellence in her field.
 She helped many registrars who were new to the field, as well as many that had been in the field for years.

-She took great price in her work and was often sought out by other hospitals for her expertise in the cancer registry field.
+She took great pride in her work and was often sought out by other hospitals for her expertise in the cancer registry field.
 She had such a passion for what she did that frequently, in her spare time, you could find her consulting at Mary Rutan Hospital as well as other facilities.

 Marti was always willing to take time out to help a fellow registrar.
 She was considered the guru of hematopoietic cancers and lymphoma.